LaboratoryForBioelectrochemicalImaging/fluxproject/README.md

 # Flux
 Flux is a Python-based GUI for treating scanning electrochemical microscopy (SECM) data; subapplications with specific functionality for images, approach curves, cyclic voltammograms, and chronoamperograms are available.
-Standard output files (.asc, .txt, .dat, .mat) for a number of SECM instrument manufacturers are supported.
+Standard output files (.asc, .txt, .dat, .mat, .csv, .img) for a number of SECM instrument manufacturers are supported.

 # Getting Started
 Two options are available for running Flux